It’s a new year, and with a new year comes an exciting time for many.

 If you have several kinds of debt, look to put your refund toward the highest-interest debt first.
 You’ll save the most in interest by paying off high-interest debt (such as credit cards) as soon as possible.

 If you don’t have high-interest debt, or you have some refund left over, consider putting some of it toward any other debt you might have.
 An extra payment on a mortgage or other loan will not only save you money on interest, it’ll speed up your payoff schedule.

 No matter the type of debt, if you have any liabilities hanging over your head one of the smartest things you can do with your tax refund is to pay it down or off.

 Build an Emergency Fund

-An emergency fund is money saved for covering emergency and unexpected expenses in order to avoid using credit in these situations.
+An emergency fund is money saved to cover emergency and unexpected expenses in order to avoid using credit in these situations.

 Almost half of Americans couldn’t cover a $400 unexpected expense without using credit, so chances are good that your emergency fund could use a little padding and a tax refund is a great way to get started.